 In Neuro-Linguistic Programming (NLP), a strategy is a recipe for results.
 It's how we order and sequence our experiences to produce a specific result.
 A simple way to think of a neurological strategy is it’s what you do in your mind when you do something.
 They are the thought patterns that produce our results.
 We have strategies for everything we do from falling in love to getting motivated, to feeling depressed.
 We aren’t usually conscious of them.
 If we know what they are, then we can use our strategies to get in a particular state more effectively.

+“Life is 10% what happens to us and 90% how we react to it.” — Charles R. Swindoll.
 A friend of mine sent me an email titled “Twelve Little Laws of Life.”
 The laws were short and sweet and I was impressed.
 I hunted down the original author Tom Hoobyar.
-Tom said I was free to republish the laws.
-Here are the 12 laws of life, followed by my take on them.
-The …
+Tom said I was free …